-Over the last few years I’ve read numerous accounts of people who have tried different diets only to end up in worse health.
+Over the last few years, I’ve read numerous accounts of people who have tried different diets only to end up in worse health.
 Most often the diet works very well in the short term, but then things go wrong.
 At the point things go wrong, the person following the diet usually stays loyal for an additional period of time until their health declines to the point where they are forced to change their nutritional approach.
-They then embrace a new diet which corrects the deficiencies of the prior diet.
-This lasts for a while, until the same cycle replays itself out.
+They then embrace a new diet that corrects the deficiencies of the prior diet.
+This lasts for a while until the same cycle replays itself out.

 When I read the accounts of people who had poor experiences on a Paleo diet, I almost always see that they followed a strict, sometimes extreme, interpretation of the diet.
-Then after a honeymoon period, when their health gains started to reverse, they increase their commitment to what had already started failing for them.
+Then after a honeymoon period, when their health gains started to reverse, they increased their commitment to what had already started failing for them.
 In the post Am I Paleo?, I mentioned that I never experienced any negative health issues from a Paleo diet and that I would explain why.

 How does one succeed in nutrition when nobody seems to agree on anything?
 How can one get the benefits that arrive in the early stages of a diet without staying too long and compromising their health?
 What has worked well for me is thinking about nutrition like an investor thinks about investment opportunities.

 When you are investing the goal is to put your money into something undervalued and then get out before it becomes overvalued.
 In other words, buy low and sell high.
 The more undervalued the investment, the less risk one takes.
 If we think about this nutritionally, we benefit most from the nutrients and foods that we are deficient in.
-A fast food junkie will likely benefit from a vegetarian diet and a vegetarian will likely benefit from a Paleo diet.
+A fast-food junkie will likely benefit from a vegetarian diet and a vegetarian will likely benefit from a Paleo diet.

 For a while.

 I still recall the first time I had beef liver a few years ago.
 Although I’ve never had anabolic steroids, I imagine what I felt was similar.
 I had this surge of strength and felt amazing.
-However, by the 10th time I had liver it was no different than an apple.
+However, by the 10th time I had liver, it was no different than an apple.

 As an investment gets close to or hits its true value, the less return we can expect to receive.
 This leads us to our next investment idea.

-Lock In Your Gains and Re-balance Your Portfolio
+Lock-In Your Gains and Re-balance Your Portfolio